edneyosf/go-api/README.md

 # Goapi
-Base structure for creating an API with Golang using Gorm, Echo and Docker.
+Base structure for creating an API with Golang using Gorm, Echo, Docker, PostgreSQL and MariaDB.

 ---